Kaylen Frederick: 2018

 In 2018, Frederick took another shot at U.S. F2000 with Pabst Racing Services.
 He achieved all his four podium finishes consecutively, at Lucas Oil Raceway, Road America and Toronto, taking three second places and one third place.
 However, his season was much more inconsistent compared to the previous year, and he finished sixth in the final standings with 173 points.
 Frederick also drove in the first race weekend of the Formula 4 United States Championship in Virginia with the K-Hill Motorsports team, but managed only a retirement, 23rd and 12th in the races.
-At the end of the season, the American drove for the first time in Europe for two Euroformula Open race weekends with RP Motorsport.
+At the end of the season, Frederick drove for the first time in Europe for two Euroformula Open race weekends with RP Motorsport.
 He achieved two top ten finishes in four races, with a fifth place at the Monza as his best result.
 With 21 points, Frederick finished fourteenth in the final standings.

 BRDC British Formula 3 Championship

 2019

-In 2019 Frederick switched full-time to racing in Europe and was expected to race in the Euroformula Open, but instead competed in British Formula 3 with Carlin.
+In 2019, Frederick switched full-time to racing in Europe and was expected to race in the Euroformula Open, but instead competed in British Formula 3 with Carlin.
 He achieved his first win on his first weekend at Oulton Park during the second race.
 Two more third places at Snetterton and Silverstone followed, before he added a second victory at Spa-Francorchamps.
 He failed to make the podium for the last three rounds and ended ninth in the standings.